Tooth whitening is a safe, effective and affordable way of brightening your smile and improving your appearance.

 How long does tooth whitening last?

 Depending on your nutrition and lifestyle habits, tooth whitening may need to be topped up periodically.
 This is perfectly safe.
-We always keep the whitening gels in stock for you to purchase when required. £15 for one syringe or £50 for 4 syringes.
+We always keep the whitening gels in stock for you to purchase when required.
+Our top up syringes are priced at £22.50 each and are available at reception.

 Will tooth whitening cause tooth sensitivity?

 Teeth can become sensitive during treatment but this wears off when treatment is complete.
-However, Opalescence PF formulas contain desensitising agents and have a high water content to keep your teeth hydrated throughout the treatment, which combats sensitivity.
+However, Whitewash Laboratories formula contain desensitising agents to help combat sensitivity.

 Foster's Dental Practice